CodeGov-org/codegov-website/src/pages/review-primers/overview.md

 ## Resources

-There are already many great resources that you can use to learn about the Internet Computer overall before diving deeper into one of the lower level layers.
+There are already many great resources that you can use to learn about the Internet Computer overall before diving deeper into one of the lower-level layers.

 - [Internetcomputer.org](https://internetcomputer.org/)
 - [wiki.internetcomputer.org](https://wiki.internetcomputer.org/)